texadactyl/threading.go/README.md

   - Each child receives a request message, sleeps a bit, and then replies.
   - The parent thread waits to get a reply from each child.

-Getting the O/S thread ID across platforms to work was a lot of fun!
+Getting the O/S thread ID across platforms to work in package helpers was a lot of fun!